HarmonyJr/Data-modelling-with-Apache-Cassandra/README.md

 * event_data - The folder contains the event csv log files.

-* Project_1B_Project_Template.ipynb - Reads and processes a single file from song_data and log_data and loads the data into our tables.
+* event_datafile_new.csv - A user event sample data

-* etl.py - Reads and processes a single file from song_data and log_data and loads the data into our tables.
-We'll fill this based on ETL notebook.
+* etl.ipynb - Reads and processes a single file from song_data and log_data and loads the data into our tables.

 #### Steps To Read and Load Data
 * Execute the Jupyter notebook script to create the tables, read data from the log files and load the data into newly created tables.